by Dwayne Regehr

 Voila!
 You have a patio!
 Clean up your tools, return the rental equipment, give the patio a little time to dry, and you are ready for your first patio party.

-If you just have other things to do with your weekends this summer, give me a call, text or email.
-I'd love to meet with you and give you a quote.
+If you just have other things to do with your weekends this summer, send us an email at email@example.com.
+We'd love to meet with you and give you a quote.